Liberty vs. Syracuse NCAA Football Odds, Plays and Insights | September 24, 2021

 Liberty Stats and Trends

-- The Flames have been favored by 6 points or more once this season and covered the spread.
+- The Flames covered the spread in their only game when favored by 6 points or more.

-- Liberty is 2-0 against the spread and 3-0 overall in games when it records more than 16.7 points.
+- Liberty is 2-0 against the spread and 3-0 overall this season when the team scores more than 16.7 points.

 - The Flames have turned the ball over one time this season, one fewer than the Orange have forced (2).